vwkd/code-system/src/general/data type.md

 - size only known at runtime
 - also called unsized, not sized
-- must use behind some sort of reference
+- must use behind some sort of reference to make statically sized
-?? has extra bit of metadata that stores size of data
+?? has extra bit of metadata that stores size of data --> not necessarily, e.g. trait object stores pointer to type and also stores pointer to vtable for the trait --> not necessarily, e.g. slice
 - e.g. recursive type
-- beware: don't confuse with fixed or dynamic size, if can grow or shrink ❗️
+- beware: don't confuse with fixed or dynamic size of collection, if can grow or shrink ❗️